 In this guide, we’ll tell you everything you need to know about the Lisboa Card, so you can make the most of your visit to Portugal’s vibrant capital city.

 What are the Benefits of the Lisboa Card?

-- You can use a Lisboa Card in all public transportation in Lisbon.
-This means that it is valid in all the lines including buses, trains, metro, trams, and funiculars.
-So, it offers unlimited rides for these transportations.
+- You can use a Lisboa Card for all public transportation in Lisbon.
+This means that it is valid on all the lines including buses, trains, metro, trams, and funiculars.
+So, it offers unlimited rides for this transportation.
 Thus, you won’t need to buy an extra Lisbon transportation card to travel.

-- Trains to Cascais and Sintra are also for free.
+- Trains to Cascais and Sintra are also free.

-- It offers a 25 percent discount if you want to take the Aerobus.
+- Lisboa card offers a 25 percent discount if you want to take the Aerobus.
 The bus takes you from the airport to the city center.

 - Discounts and deals are also available for the nighttime.